PacktPublishing/LLM-Engineers-Handbook/README.md

 You can **search** your MongoDB collections using your **IDEs MongoDB plugin** (which you have to install separately), where you have to use the database URI to connect to the MongoDB database hosted within the Docker container: `mongodb://llm_engineering:llm_engineering@127.0.0.1:27017`

+> [!IMPORTANT]
+> Everything related to training or running the LLMs (e.g., training, evaluation, inference) can only be run if you set up AWS SageMaker, as explained in the next section on cloud infrastructure.

 # Set up cloud infrastructure (for production)